Sunday’s Liturgy

 Assurance of Pardon

-So take heart, O child.
+So take heart, O child, and rejoice in the goodness

 Prayer of Thanksgiving